Nova Festival Victims Memorial

-The Nova Festival Victims Memorial (אנדרטת נרצחי פסטיבל נובה) is a monument commemorating the victims of the Nova music festival massacre during October 7 attacks.
+The Nova Festival Victims Memorial (אנדרטת נרצחי פסטיבל נובה) is a monument commemorating the victims of the Nova music festival massacre during the October 7 attacks.
 It is located in the Re'im parking lot near Re'im in the Southern District of Israel, where the festival took place on October 6–7, 2023.

 Background

 Festival

 On the night between October 6 and 7, 2023, the Supernova Sukkot Gathering it took place in the Gaza envelope, located in the western Negev desert, approximately 5 km from the Gaza–Israel barrier, near Re'im.

 Massacre

 On the morning of October 7, 2023, at 6:30 a.m., which was around sunrise, rockets launched from the Gaza Strip were noticed in the sky.
 Around 7:00 a.m., a siren warned of an incoming rocket attack, prompting festivalgoers to flee.
 Subsequently, armed militants for the Al-Qassam Brigades from Hamas, dressed in military attire and using motorcycles, trucks and powered paragliders, surrounded the festival grounds and indiscriminately fired on individuals attempting to escape.
 The massacre at the festival was the largest terror attack in Israel's history, and the worst Israeli civilian massacre ever.